Genesis trial: preferential origin checks by KVK

 You determine the preferential origin of a product based on the preferential rules of origin.
 These rules are complicated and often differ per country.
 It is easy to get it wrong, and this often happens.
 When the wrong preferential origin is used in a statement, an importer may need to pay import duties after all.
 The shipment will be more expensive than expected.

-In a pilot, KVK checks and confirms the preferential origin on invoice statements and preferential supplier statements.
+KVK checks and confirms the preferential origin on invoice statements and supplier's declarations of preferential origin.
 This way you can be sure that the statement is correct.

 When using an EUR.1 or EUR-MED, KVK and Dutch Customs check the preferential origin of products.
 The EU regularly concludes new trade agreements.
 And more and more new ' (in Dutch) no longer require EUR.1 or EUR-MED as proof of preferential origin.
 Instead, they ask for a preferential invoice statement.
 An exporter draws up their own invoice statement.
 The correct origin is no longer checked.
 This increases the risk of errors.